 Outline

-Through this short course, you will access the wealth of RCA staff expertise through a unique programme of taught sessions and individualised mentoring.
-The four-week programme is structured on eight synchronous online taught sessions via Zoom in small multidisciplinary peer groups.
-Asynchronous engagement and feedback are provided via collaborative digital platforms to maintain and promote independent work between sessions.
-Upon completion of the programme, you will have an optional opportunity for a portfolio review with an Admission Tutor on the RCA Graduate Diploma.
+Through this short course, you will access the wealth of RCA staff expertise through a programme of taught sessions and individual mentoring.
+The four-week programme is structured on eight online taught sessions via Zoom in small, multidisciplinary, and globally diverse peer groups.
+Engagement and feedback are provided via collaborative digital platforms to maintain and promote independent work between sessions.

 The carefully structured sessions and exercises are designed to support you through a period of critical reflection and engagement.
 You will be taken through an intensive process of positioning and presenting your practice, critically engaging with your work, and developing strategies and languages to communicate your research and practice.